DataCrafter20/COVID-19-Data-Analysis-and-Visualization/README.md

 The repository is organized as follows:

 - `data/`:
-  - Contains raw and cleaned datasets.
+  - Contains raw(compressed, extracion required) and cleaned datasets.
   - Includes intermediary processed files.
-- `notebooks/`:
-  - Jupyter notebooks for data exploration and preliminary visualizations.
-  - Useful for understanding the data cleaning and transformation steps.
 - `scripts/`:
   - Python scripts for reproducible data cleaning and visualization tasks.
   - Includes code for generating the interactive dashboard.